-A Kentucky native, Hannah currently serves Transylvania University in a dual role in Enrollment Management and Student Life as Coordinator of Student Transitions and Assistant Director of Residence Life and Housing.
-She has worked in Housing and Residence Life since 2007 at several institutions including the University of Louisville and Bellarmine University.
-Hannah currently serves on the ACPA Ethics Committee, as President of ACPA Kentucky also known as the College Personnel Association of Kentucky, and as a faculty member for the 2017 Regional Entry Level Institute with SEAHO.
+A Kentucky native, Hannah currently serves Transylvania University in Enrollment Management and Student Life.
+She currently sits on the ACPA Ethics Committee and was recently selected as faculty for the 2017 Regional Entry Level Institute with SEAHO.
 Previous involvements include President of the Kentucky Association of Housing Officers, Advisor for the Kentucky Association of Residence Halls, Institutional Representative for NASPA Region III, and SEAHO Registration Chair for the 2015 Mobile Conference.
-With what time remains beyond work and school, Hannah spends as much time as possible with her dog Barley, teaching piano, embracing wanderlust, catching up on her favorite sci-fi series, and gardening.
+With what time remains, Hannah spends as much time as possible with her dog Barley, teaching piano, embracing wanderlust, catching up on her favorite sci-fi series, and gardening.
 She is extremely excited to be part of the CPAK leadership as a new partnership with ACPA unfolds!

 Academic Counselor Senior, University of Louisville